 We wave good-bye as Hippie drives away.
 Suddenly Tommy jumps into the back of the station wagon, waving like mad.
 ‘Gator and I jump up and down, waving back.
 I see the tears streaming down Tommy’s face.
 We keep waving and jumping until we can no longer see him.
 I burst into tears.
 It’s ‘Gator who holds me, until Jack rushes over.
 He stayed back, feeling like the villain in this drama.
 No one blames him.
 He’s still my boyfriend.

-I had lost track of Jace.
+I lost track of Jace.
 In my heart I know he is staying with Tommy for the meanwhile.
-I call his foster parents and speak to Auntie Em.
+I call the foster parents and speak to Auntie Em.

 “Tommy’s on his way home.
 He’ll be there tomorrow.”